academe/laraveldkim/README.md

 This package was written to fill a specific need, so may not be as flexible as you want.
 Do feel free to submit pull requests if you have any improvements.

 The package makes the assumption that you are using the built-in Laravel email provider.
+If you are using other email packages such as [laravel-mailgun](https://github.com/killswitch/laravel-mailgun) then I don't know it this will work (I don't know if other mail packages sit on top of Laravel's mail provider or replace it).
+Try it and let me know how it goes.

 It also assumes that all emails will be coming from a single domain.
-All emails will be signed.
+All emails will be signed with the same certificate.

 How to Use
 ----------